destinee-horvath/jfc-recycled-water-viability-tool/README.md

 ## What the tool covers

+Phases are numbered 1-7 below to match the source file naming (`p1_supplier_approval.py` … `p7_financial.py`) and the underlying regulatory logic - but in the running app's sidebar, **Financial Feasibility (Phase 7) is shown first**, ahead of the six compliance/risk phases, so an engineer can gauge cost viability before working through the rest.
+All seven are always accessible in any order regardless of display position - this is a checklist, not a sequential gate.

 ### Phase 1 - Supplier & Dual Approval *(mandatory)*
 Verifies that **both** the supplier's statutory approval and the user's own approval to use the water are in place.
 Every gate is a strict pass/reject